• Skip to primary navigation

 A greased mini muffin pan.
 The wells were greased with softened butter to coat the bottom and sides.

-While the financier batter is chilling, butter the pan with softened butter.
+While the financier batter chills, butter the mini muffin pan with softened butter.

 A greased and floured mini muffin pan ready to use for baking cakes and muffins without them sticking to the pan.